tendermint/tendermint/docs/nodes/remote_signer.md

 Tendermint provides a remote signer option for validators.
 A remote signer enables the operator to store the validator key on a different machine minimizing the attack surface if a server were to be compromised.

 The remote signer protocol implements a [client and server architecture](https://en.wikipedia.org/wiki/Client%E2%80%93server_model).
-The node is the client and the remote signer is the server.
-When Tendermint requires the public key or signature for a proposal or vote it requests it from the server.
+When Tendermint requires the public key or signature for a proposal or vote it requests it from the remote signer.

+To run a secure validator and remote signer system it is recommended to use a VPC (virtual private cloud) or a private connection.

-There are two different configurations that can be used: raw or gRPC.
+There are two different configurations that can be used: Raw or gRPC.

 ## Raw

 While both options use tcp or unix sockets the raw option uses tcp or unix sockets without http.
-Raw is the old protocol for remote signers.
+The raw protocol sets up Tendermint as the server and the remote signer as the client.
+This aids in not exposing the remote signer to public network.

 > Warning: Raw will be deprecated in a future major release, we recommend implementing your key management server against the gRPC configuration.